 After graduation in Art and Drama, Serena trained as a fine art lithographer at Curwen Studio, took postgraduate studies in Fine Art (Central Saint Martins) and Art and Design in Education (Institute of Education), and is currently a doctoral research student at Loughborough University.
 She regularly exhibits both in the UK and internationally and her work is held in a number of private and public collections.

 See more of her work here

-Kezia Kneller – Admin & Project Coordinator
+Kezia Kneller – Admin & Event Coordinator

-Kezia completed a BA (Hons) in Arts and Festivals Management at De Montfort University in May 2017.
+Kezia completed a BA (Hons) in Arts and Festivals Management at De Montfort University in 2017.
 During her degree Kezia took part in a 3-week placement here at LPW, helping with Small Print International.
 Kezia also completed a 4-week placement at Compton Verney in 2017.

 Throughout her degree Kezia volunteered at a variety of events and festivals, including The Spark Festival, Dave’s Leicester Comedy Festival, UK Young Artists, and our Making it Happen Symposium, along with helping to organise the Cultural Exchanges Festival as part of her final year at University.

 Colette Griffin is a curator, creative producer, and artist based in Nottingham.
 Her interests and research centre on commissioning and programming that explores the architecture of our lives, the institutions and expectations that continue to shape everyday experiences, actions, and interactions.